-Description Specifies the database table and column where calc method assignments have been defined.
+Field Description Assign from data field Specifies the database table and column where calc method assignments have been defined.
 For example, ACCT.AssignCM.
 This setting only applies to templates/plan files.
 Special syntax is available if you need two levels of lookup in order to assign calc methods (for example, if the calc method used for an account varies based on the department type).
 For more information, see: Using a single assignment column Using multiple assignment columns by plan code type